burnash/gspread/.github/CONTRIBUTING.md

 Run the test suite using your current python version, in offline mode.
 This will use the curently recorded HTTP requests + responses.
 It does not make any HTTP call, does not require an active internet connection.

+**Note:** the CI runs that command, if it fail you won't be able to merge your changes in GSpread.

 ```
 tox -e py
 ```